keycloak/keycloak-nodejs-connect/README.md

 ## Writing tests

 When writing tests please follow the same approach as we have taken in the other tests.
 There are many ways to test software and we have chosen ours, so please appreciate that.
+For tap package testing see <https://node-tap.org/>.

 The main tests are provided in `test` folder.
 Before executing them, first make sure that the Keycloak server was started to run all the integration tests: